 Tuition and fees

 Fees are established by the Ministry of Training, Colleges and Universities and are subject to change.
 Programs that are less than or greater than two semesters will have the fees adjusted.
 In Ontario, the tuition for a college education is about half as expensive as university tuition.

 Flexible payment options

-- Pay it all and save!
-Make a full payment when fees are due in July, and avoid the $50 administrative fee for deferred payment.
+- Pay it all!
+Make a full payment when fees are due in July.

-- Pay by semester.
-Fees due in two installments, in July and December.
-A $50 non-refundable administrative fee will apply.
+- Pay by semester – Fees are due in two installments, in July and December.

 - Pay in six installments based on your account balance.
 You can arrange payment by pre-authorized debits to your bank account, withdrawn monthly from October through March.
 Students must make the initial payment of $500 by the due date.